HIT comedy The Inbetweeners Movie gave Channel 4 a boost and helped mask a slump in its profits, the broadcaster revealed yesterday.

 Channel 4 made a loss of £42.3m last year, although the 4Channels group, of which it is part, reported an overall increase in profits.

 The group, which includes digital channels More 4, Film 4 and E4, made £941.4m, up £6.2m on 2010.

 Its annual report showed the success of The Inbetweeners Movie and an improved performance by its digital channels helped boost revenue.

 The flagship Channel 4 network had a 6.8 per cent share of the audience last year, falling to 5.9 per cent without Channel 4 +1.
 This was down from seven per cent in 2010 and its lowest since 1984,

 when it had a six per cent share.

 It coincided with the channel’s first year without long-running show Big Brother.

 4Channels’ digital audience share grew by 0.4 per cent last year to 4.8 per cent.

-Spending on entertainment and comedy was increased in 2011, although there was a decline in the amount used for film and drama programming, largely due to a reduction in the number of US shows it bought in.
+Spending on entertainment and comedy was increased in 2011, although there was a decline in the amount used for film and drama programming, largely due to a reduction in the number of US shows it

 The focus in the coming year will be original content, with a planned budget of about £450m for programmes made in the UK.